 Opportunistic fungi also known as secondary pathogens are widely distributed in nature and are normal floras of the body both in man and animals.
-It can only cause infection in immunocompromised individuals in or animals that have been receiving an immune suppressed therapy for a long period.
-They are not true pathogens but can only become pathogenic when they gain access into the host body either through the respiratory tract, alimentary canal, intravascular devices or through a traumatic inoculation.
-At times this infection may degenerate from mere primary infections to invasive or even systemic infections.
-Some of these opportunistic infections include the genus Candida and nondermatophytic moulds belonging to the genus Aspergillus, Fusarium, Penicillum and Scopulariopsis (Naveed, 2009; Jamal et al., 2015).
+It can only cause infection immunocompromised individuals or in animals that have been receiving an immune suppressed therapy for a long period.
+They are not true pathogens but can only become pathogenic when they gain access into the host body either through respiratory tract, alimentary intravascular devices or through a traumatic inoculation.
+At times this infection degenerate from mere primary infections to invasive or even systemic infections.
+Some of these opportunistic infections include the genus Candida and non-dermatophytic moulds belonging to the genus Aspergillus, Fusarium, Penicillum and Scopulariopsis (Naveed, 2009; Jamal et al., 2015).